 The student MUST contact the GSBS academic standards committee at least one month prior to scheduling their defense.
 The student obtains a Ph.D.
 Dissertation form online and submits this, along with a one-page abstract of the research project, to the GSBS Office of Academic Affairs at least ten (10) working days prior to the date of their defense.

-At the conclusion of the Doctoral Defense, all supervisory committee members will sign the "Final Report of the Final Examination and Filing of the Dissertation for the Degree of Doctor of Philosophy” directly following the examination.
+At the conclusion of the Doctoral Defense, all advisory committee members will sign the "Final Report of the Final Examination and Filing of the Dissertation for the Degree of Doctor of Philosophy” directly following the examination.
 The student delivers the form in person to obtain the appropriate signatures from the Neuroscience Program Director.

 The Ph.D. degree is conferred at the end of the quarter in which all forms are completed.
 The student may, if they choose, attend the graduation ceremonies held in the following May.

 Additional information about academic advising can be found on the GSBS website.

 All students in the Program are required to complete three research rotations, take four Core Courses, Ethical Dimensions of Biomedical Sciences, Graduate Neuroanatomy and attend Research Seminars for two years.
 Students are encouraged to attend optional elective courses in consultation with their mentor and advisory committee.

 - GS 140063 is a course in Molecular Neurobiology taught every fall.
 The course coordinator is Dr. M. Neal Waxham.
 Each week, there are three hours of lectures.
 Topics covered in this course include molecular aspects of nerve cells function including neurotransmitter synthesis, neurotransmitter receptors, second messenger systems, development and plasticity.